John Rawls — "The principles of justice apply to the basic structure of society, not to indivi…"

 "The original position is a hypothetical situation, not an actual historical state of affairs."

-"The principles of justice are chosen behind a veil of ignorance."
+"The principles of justice are those that would be chosen by rational beings in a situation of equality."

 Your cart is empty